HISTORY:

 Part 1: Before the Industrial Revolution

-- Making Textiles in Colonial Connecticut
+- Making Textiles in Colonial Connecticut: A Virtual Exhibit

 - Tour of Atwood Farm, Including a Video Demonstration of Making Linen from Flax, Spinning Wool, and Weaving on a Barn Loom by Peggy Church.
 This video is on the website of Joshua’s Trust, which owns Atwood Farm, located in Mansfield, CT, only a few miles from the Mill Museum in Willimantic.
 This link has been added to the Mill Museum’s website with the permission of Joshua’s Trust.